 The topics covered are political integrity; the role of women in society and the military; civil rights; privacy; cruelty to animals; family planning; and torture.

 About the Author

-Ghazi A. Algosaibi has published over twenty works in Arabic and is a writer of both poetry and prose.
-His works in translation include the novels A Love Story and Seven and a collection of poems Dusting the Colour from Roses (all published by Saqi Books).
+Ghazi Algosaibi has published over twenty works in Arabic and is a writer of both poetry and prose.
+His works in translation include the novels A Love Story and Seven and the collection of poems Dusting the Colour from Roses, all published by Saqi Books.